...

 Product Choice & Assortment

-A work lamp is intended for local task lighting close to the application, while a floodlight is chosen for larger work areas, longer reach, or broader functional coverage.
+A work light is intended for local task lighting close to the application, while a floodlight is chosen for larger work areas, greater reach, or wider functional coverage.
+Practically: a work light illuminates the truck bed or the work area directly around a machine, a floodlight illuminates an entire site, a crane's reach, or a hall.

-You choose a floodlight when more output, more spread, or a larger functional work area is needed than a work light can practically deliver.
+Choose a floodlight when more output, more spread, or a larger functional work area is needed than a work light can practically provide.
+Rule of thumb: above approximately 10,000 lumens per position or at mounting heights from about 6 meters, you'll almost always be better off with a floodlight.

 Technology, performance & application